How to Factory Reset Chromecast (3rd gen & Google TV)

 Even though there’s minimal storage space on a Chromecast, it still holds your Google account information until you reset it.

-There are three ways to reset any Chromecast.
-Two of these methods will work on any generation of Chromecast, while the third is specific to the new Chromecast with Google TV.
+There are three ways to factory reset any Chromecast.
+Two of these methods will work on any generation of Chromecast.
+The third is specific to the new Chromecast with Google TV.

 Let’s get started.